|LOOKING THROUGH THE FUTURE BINDER|

-Well, can history be changed?
+Well can history be changed?
 If time were an illusion then it would be very easy to go back to, say, the holocaust and change it so it didn't occur.
 Something prevents us from doing that.
-Presently, we can only go back to the holocaust in memory, in record, stand with the victim and victimizer and inquire into the cause, admit our horror and connect ourselves to the task of never allowing it to happen again.
+Presently we can only go back to the holocaust in memory, in record, stand with the victim and victimizer and inquire into the cause, admit our horror and connect ourselves to the task of never allowing it to happen again.

-Since we can see nuclear holocaust occurring in the future in our minds and the way our mind conceives the future, does that mean that it has already occurred and we are in the midst of a choice of whether it happens to use or not?
+Since we can see nuclear holocaust occurring in the future in our minds and the way our mind conceives the future, does that mean that it has already occurred and we are in the midst of a choice of whether it happens to us or not?
 I doubt it except in a vague psychological sense that has little or no meaning.

 If you were able to know everything about those 700 years would that mean you would know everything about the subsequent 700 years?
 Could you know the year 2686?
 If you can sympathically step your way back into history, generation by generation, why couldn't you step forward, generation by generation, into the future for 700 years and attempt to map out a few intelligent scenarios?

-Well, that is the difference between fact and fiction.
+That is the difference between fact and fiction.
 It is the difference between science and revelation.